 This 2.5 hour, guided, small-group, interactive tour explores Monticello through the perspectives of enslaved people who labored on the plantation.
 Similar tour previously titled the "Hemings Family Tour."

 Our mobile guide, Slavery at Monticello: Life and Work on Mulberry Row, now works in your browsers, phone or desktop!
 Explore before, during and after your visit.

-The Getting Word Oral History Project documents the oral histories of descendants of people enslaved at Monticello.
-An on-site exhibit and a website tell the history of Monticello and American slavery through the stories of its survivors and their families.
+The Getting Word Oral History Project exhibit in Monticello's South Wing is open to visitors.
+Visit the accompanying website that shares the history of slavery at Monticello -- and the American struggle for equality and freedom -- through the stories of its survivors and their families.